skylantix/Website/src/content/faq.md

 We maintain automated encrypted backups following the 3-2-1 rule:
 - 3 copies of your data
-- 2 different storage media (RAID10 + backup drives)
+- 2 different storage media (RAID Z3 + backup drives)
 - 1 offsite backup

-At 100 members, we add RAID Z2/Z3 for additional redundancy.

 ### What happens if there's a security breach?